-What is regenerative medicine
+What is Regenerative Medicine?

 Fortunately, there is a solution that can help people of all ages.
-Mesenchymal stem cells are that solution.
+Mesenchymal cells are that solution.

-- What are Mesenchymal stem cells?
+- What are Mesenchymal cells?

 - Where do they come from?

-The results with regenerative medicine are multi-faceted.
+The results of cells are multi-faceted.

-Aren’t stem cell treatments painful?
+Aren’t cell therapy treatments painful?